IMG_0338.jpg

 You must be a current Harpeth Bike Club member.

-You are responsible for calling off the ride if the weather makes it unsafe.
-All official rides are cancelled if it’s raining at the start, the roads are wet, or heavy rain is eminent.
+• You are responsible for calling off the ride if the weather makes it unsafe.
+All official rides are cancelled if it’s raining at the start, the roads are wet and unlikely to dry, or rain is eminent or very likely.

-You are responsible for getting the ride roster signed by any guest rider, and collecting information (email address and/or phone number).
+• You are responsible for getting the ride roster signed by any guest riders, and collecting information (email address and/or phone number).
+This waives the club of any responsibility if the guest rider has an accident.
 We will only use this information to follow-up with the guest about joining the club or if there is an incident.

-You are responsible for making sure that no one gets lost, and that anyone with a mechanical problem receives help.
+• You are responsible for sweeping the long route to ensure that no one gets lost, and that anyone with a mechanical problem receives help.
 If you don’t sweep, you need to designate a sweep that understands what a sweep is.

-What is a sweep?
-They’re a strong confident rider that is always last.
+• What is a sweep?
+They’re a strong confident rider that is always last on the road.
 No one gets dropped.
-The sweep is last to start, last to finish.
-The sweep has the lowest average speed on the ride.
+The sweep is last to start, last to finish and supports any riders who need help.
 Some mechanical aptitude (minimum knowing how to change a tire) is helpful.

 Harpeth Bicycle Club Ride Leader Guidelines